Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 Value for money seats

-Thanks to the unique design of Joan Sutherland Theatre, there are many seats which don’t cost a bomb and yet provide your money’s worth.
+Thanks to the unique design of Joan Sutherland Theatre, many seats don’t cost a bomb and yet provide your money’s worth.

 In the Circle section, you can also opt for middle seats in rows F and G.